darekf77/typescript-npm-project/README.md

 # TO REMEBER
+- issue with angular loadChildren: './components/+preview-buildtnpprocess/preview-buildtnpprocess.module#PreviewBuildTnpProcesssModule'
+     => just change name to wrong... reload... change to  normal and it will be ok !
-- should be ONLY ONE VERION of (NG2-REST, MORPHI and other...)
+- should be ONLY ONE VERION of (NG2-REST, MORPHI, RXJS and other...)
 - id, shoud be with undefined (TODO temp soluition)
 - class properties: arrays and object can't have defult propty
  - check if each controller, entity is added to 3 init (index.ts,entites.ts,controlers.ts)